 |Mahogany wood handle feels great and it boosts the knife’s design|

 |Excellent ballance due to the full tang blade|

 Zelite Infinity VG10 8-Inch

-Obviously, there’s one cutlery piece that can’t miss from any kitchen, and that is the chef’s knife.
+Obviously, there is one cutlery piece that cannot miss from any kitchen, and that is the chef’s knife.
 But if you want a piece that will not only shine through its impeccable design, but through its exceptional construction as well, then we advise you to not settle for anything less than the best, more precisely the Zelite Infinity model.
-The razor sharp edge of this knife provides maximum sharpness, guaranteeing that regardless of the task that you’re performing with it, the cutlery will cute perfectly.
+The razor sharp edge of this knife provides maximum sharpness, guaranteeing that regardless of the task that you are performing with it, the cutlery will cute perfectly.
 The ergonomic design of the handle allows you to maneuver it with ease when doing various tasks in the kitchen.
 It boasts a great 67-layer high carbon stainless steel construction that proves its a sharp, durable, and stylish knife.
-If this wasn’t enough to convince you of the cutlery’s superior quality, know that it’s backed up by the manufacturer with a stunning lifetime warranty against manufacturing defects.
+If this was not enough to convince you of the cutlery’s superior quality, know that it is backed up by the manufacturer with a stunning lifetime warranty against manufacturing defects.